 - Watershed or Landscape Scale: Where natural areas are interconnected to provide opportunities for water to slow down and soak in, and to overtop the banks of creeks and channels when needed.
 These solutions often include multiple jurisdictions and restoration of natural habitat to achieve maximum effectiveness. - Neighborhood Scale: Solutions built into corridors or neighborhoods that better manage rain where it falls.
-Communities establish regulatory standards for development that guide the use of neighborhood scale strategies. - Coastal Solutions: To protect against erosion, and mitigate storm surge and tidally influenced flooding, nature-based solutions can be used to stabilize shorelines and restore wetlands.
+Communities establish regulatory standards for development that guide the use of neighborhood-scale strategies. - Coastal Solutions: To protect against erosion, and mitigate storm surge and tidally influenced flooding, nature-based solutions can be used to stabilize shorelines and restore wetlands.
 (FEMA, 2021)

 As forests and fields give way to urban development, the permeability of soil decreases.
 This makes land less efficient at the tasks of maintaining natural runoff velocities and allowing rainfall to soak into the ground and recharge the groundwater.
-In the twenty years between 1997 and 2017, the Texas Land Trends project found that the Trinity River Basin lost over 360,000 acres (about twice the area of Austin, Texas) of working land (crops, grazing lands, timber, and wildlife management) to urban and suburban development.
-While the population increased by more than 50% region during that time, only 4 percent of the total acreage of natural areas were replaced with structures, roads and parking lots.
+In the 20 years between 1997 and 2017, the Texas Land Trends project found that the Trinity Region lost over 360,000 acres (about twice the area of Austin, Texas) of working land (crops, grazing lands, timber, and wildlife management) to urban and suburban development.
+While the population increased by more than 50 percent during that time, only 4 percent of the total acreage of natural areas were replaced with structures, roads, and parking lots.
 These types of hard surfaces can increase the potential for increased runoff unless flood mitigation is incorporated in the development.
 The acreage that remained as open space grew increasingly fragmented.
 In 1997, 1,044,255 landholdings consisted of parcels of more than 1,000 acres, whereas by 2017, the number of these larger parcels had declined dramatically.
 This trend was even more pronounced for landowners who held from 100-499 acres during the same time period.
 (Texas A&M Natural Resources Institute, 2021)

-As the trend toward urbanization and fragmentation continues, the region should consider taking a more deliberate approach to managing its natural infrastructure in order to continue to receive the benefits of open spaces, something which the U.S. Army Corps of Engineers addresses in its Engineering with Nature initiatives, which align natural and engineering processes to deliver economic, environmental, and social benefits efficiently and sustainably through collaborative projects.
-The TWDB also identified Local, State and National Parks and Wildlife Management Areas that form part of the region's natural infrastructure, all of which are illustrated in Figure 1.19.
+As the trend toward urbanization and fragmentation continues, the region should consider taking a more deliberate approach to managing its natural infrastructure in order to continue to receive the benefits of open spaces, something which the USACE addresses in its engineering with nature initiatives (US Army Corps of Engineers (USACE), 2022), which align natural and engineering processes to deliver economic, environmental, and social benefits efficiently and sustainably through collaborative projects.
+The TWDB also identified local, state, and national parks and wildlife management areas that form part of the region's natural infrastructure, all of which are illustrated in Figure 1.19.

-Rivers, Tributaries & Functioning Floodplains
+Rivers, Tributaries, and Functioning Floodplains